jart/cosmopolitan/ape/specification.md

-   happily map program headers from arbitrary file intervals (which may overlap) onto arbitrarily virtual intervals (which don't need to be contiguous). in order to do that, the loaders will generally use unix's mmap() function which needs to have both page aligned addresses and file offsets, even though the ELF programs headers themselves do not.
+   happily map program headers from arbitrary file intervals (which may overlap) onto arbitrarily virtual intervals (which don't need to be contiguous). in order to do that, the loaders will generally use UNIX's mmap() function which needs to have both page aligned addresses and file offsets, even though the ELF programs headers themselves do not.
 Since program headers start and stop at potentially any byte, ELF loaders tease the intervals specified by